jkawamoto/dockerfiles/armhf-devpi-server/README.md

 trusted-host=xxx.xxx.xxx.xxx
 ```

-where `xxx.xxx.xxx.xxx` is the host IP address
+Note that `xxx.xxx.xxx.xxx` is the IP address of host computer
 where `armhf-devpi-server` is running.

 Use `pip` command.
 It will use the devpi server.